MikeZ2001/MikeZ2001/README.md

 ## Five Dots - iOS App
 Five Dots is an iOS app, designed to support users become more self-aware by allowing them to record their daily thoughts and feelings, in the form of a card.
 Users can also view their entries through a calendar feature, which displays the card for each day.

 The app is being developed following the CBL process with my team composed of 2 developers, 2 designers, and 1 Team Lead.
 I was one of the developers of the team and I also followed the design process.
-We started with a desk research about mental well-being and then with our app, we found out a way to support people to become more self-aware.
+We started with a desk research about mental well-being and then with our app, we found a way to support people to become more self-aware.

 The framework used: Swift UI, UIKit, CoreData, UserNotifications, PhotosUI